egatrop/quotes-service/README.md

 ### Build service and run locally
 `docker-compose up --build ` Will build docker image and run it along with redis and Partner's service image.
 Rest API will be available on `8081`.
 Websocket will be available on the same port.

+### Answers

+### Possible improvements
+- Consider calculating and inserting missing candles rather than compute them when requested.
+But it is arguable
+- Introduce caching for responses as long as data is changed each minute.
+So we can reduce load by returning cached results if data was not changed

+### Questions
+- How often should the service recalculate hot price: each 5 minutes or each minute?